Know the truth about Autism myths

 Autism Myths No 2: Autism Only Happens to Boys

-Reality: It is true that Autism appears to be more common in boys.
+Reality: Autism indeed appears to be more common in boys.
 However, girls are more likely than boys to “conceal” their autism since they are better at developing social skills.
 It indicates that many autistic girls get a diagnosis much later in life than boys.
 Boys receive the diagnosis, however, girls could struggle unnoticed.

 Autism Myths No 3: Autism is caused by bad parenting